JanNeuendorf/SVC16/specification/specification.typ

 - Connect two SVC16 systems.

 The mechanism is intentionally designed to allow for emulators that mimic _swapping the expansion card at runtime_.
-The system itself has no mechanism to know with which expansion (if any) it is being emulated at any given time, so in addition to changing the expansion externally this change would need to be communicated to the program.
+The system itself has no mechanism to know with which expansion (if any) it is being emulated at any given time, so in addition to changing the expansion externally, this change would need to be communicated to the program.

-= Miscellaneous
+// = Miscellaneous
-Further information, examples and a reference emulator can be found at #link("https://github.com/JanNeuendorf/SVC16").
+// Further information, examples, and a reference emulator can be found at #link("https://github.com/JanNeuendorf/SVC16").
-Everything contained in this project is provided under the _MIT License_.
+// Everything contained in this project is provided under the _MIT License_.
-Do with it whatever you want.
+// Do with it whatever you want.

-One think we would ask is that if you distribute an emulator that is incompatible with the specifications, you make it clear that it has breaking changes.
+// One thing we would ask is that if you distribute an emulator that is incompatible with the specifications,
+// you make it clear that it has breaking changes.

+#colbreak()
 = Example Program

 #[